top of page

 We provide comprehensive assistance dog training, supporting you from puppyhood to a fully trained assistance dog, guiding you at each stage of the journey.

 Task Training: Our tutorials also include specific task training, tailored to help your dog support you with tasks that mitigate the effects of your unique disability.
+You can choose which tasks you need and select them from the extensive list of videos.

 Trainer Support: Enjoy live trainer support seven days a week, along with the option to join weekly live Zoom sessions for personalised guidance.
+You'll also have a private Whatsapp number for the head trainer for private support when needed.

-Awards: Progress through our Award system—from Puppy to Gold level and the Mitigating Task Award—before qualifying for the Access Test, conducted in person once your dog is 18 months or older.
+Awards: Progress through our Award system—from Puppy to Gold level and the Mitigating Task Award—before qualifying for the Access Test, conducted in person in Surrey, UK once your dog is 18 months or older.
 Our Public Access Test meets and exceeds international assistance dog standards.
 Certificates and rosettes are available at each level.

 Current list of tasks available to choose from